 One World Hopscotch Game

 Did you know the Hopscotch game is played all around the world but under different names?
-Wherever you install this hopscotch, indoors or outdoors, you’ll see kids and adults having loads of fun and laughter playing one of the oldest games in the world.
-We’ve added 26 countries to make it more engaging to learn about our beautiful and diverse one world.
-This hopscotch would be a valuable and fun learning resource complimenting the International Baccalaureate® (IB) programs as well.
+Wherever you install this hopscotch, indoors or outdoors, you’ll see kids and adults having loads of fun playing one of the oldest games in the world.
+We’ve added 26 countries to make it more engaging to learn about our beautiful and diverse world.
+This hopscotch game is a valuable learning resource complementing the International Baccalaureate® (IB) programs.

 Where to Install Your Hopscotch:

 Indoor hallway (with at least 40 feet of horizontal space)

 Add to your existing Sensory Path or Obstacle course